United sees revenue stalling at 50% without a virus vaccine

 Labor is the biggest single expense for most airlines, and United last week warned 36,000 employees that they could be furloughed in October.
 The company said 6,000 have taken severance packages to leave and will be paid through November.

+United shares fell more than 4% Wednesday while shares of other largest U.S. airlines fell by less than 1%.

 United also announced Wednesday that it is expanding its rule on face coverings.
 Passengers will have to wear face masks at ticket counters, baggage-claim areas and in its airport lounges or risk being banned from flights.
-Delta, JetBlue and other airlines say they already have similar requirements.
-All of them require passengers other than small children to wear a mask during flights except while eating or drinking.
+Delta, JetBlue and Southwest already have similar requirements.
+All the familiar U.S. airlines require passengers other than small children and those with certain health problems to wear a mask during flights except while eating or drinking.

 “We have had fewer than 30 that we have had to actually take action against,” he said.
 “We will welcome them back when this is all over and masks aren't required.”